-Stephanie was born and raised in a small New England town in southern New Hampshire.
+Stephanie was born and raised in a small New England town, in southern New Hampshire.
 Growing up she was actively involved in 4H, showing and volunteering at 4H camps to help educate the youth.
 Stephanie received her Bachelor’s Degree in Animal Science from the State University of New York in Cobleskill.
-After graduating she worked as a vet tech for 3 years and managed her brother in-law’s restaurant before venturing out west.
-Her love for animals brought her to Elkhorn Ranch here in Big Sky.
+After graduating she worked as a vet tech for 3 years and managed her brother-in law’s restaurant Giorgios, before venturing out west.
+Her love for the outdoors and horses brought her to Elkhorn Ranch here in Big Sky.
 She spent a few summers at Elkhorn Ranch working as a wrangler, guiding horseback rides as well as teaching the youth (and adults) the basic fundamentals of horseback riding.
 Stephanie has been in Big Sky for the past three years and loves the small community that we get to call home.

 Stephanie’s Office Hours: